adobe-research/CHART-Synthetic/README.md

 # CHART-Synthetic

 This repo contains the Synthetic Dataset used in the ICDAR2019 Competition on HArvesting Raw Tables from Infographics (CHART-Infographics).
 It also contains the metric scripts used to evaluate predictions.
+See the release tab to download the images and annotations.

 See [here](https://chartinfo.github.io/) for the original website describing the competition organized by Adobe Research and University of Buffalo.